Reducing busywork for tutoring teams

 User interviews, usability tests, information architecture, UI design, prototyping in Figma, stakeholder alignment, handoff

-I work alongside a fellow Product Designer, under the direction of a Design Lead and in collaboration with a PM.
+I worked alongside a fellow Product Designer, under the direction of a Design Lead and in collaboration with a PM.

 Overview